 PL-1: The Intern Year

-|Emergency Department||2 months|
+|Emergency Department||2 blocks|

-|Term Newborn Nursery||1 month|
+|Term Newborn Nursery||1 block|

 |Developmental Pediatrics||1 block|

 In addition, two months are spent in our pediatric emergency department learning acute care management.
 Through clinical, didactic, and patient simulation technology, residents become credentialed to perform all of the Residency Review Committee (RRC) required skills.